aditharun/aa-mut-counter/README.md

 ##### Generating mutation by ROSETTA code matrices

 The `data/` folder is not tracked on GitHub because it is too large (~20GB).
-It is available as a .zip file on Zenodo (here)[].
+It is available as a .zip file on Zenodo: https://zenodo.org/records/10569725.
 Download it from the link and unzip it in the `aa-mut-counter` folder.

 cBioPortal exome sequencing data is found in `data/cbioportal_raw_EXOME139` which is downloadable using `data/cbioportal_raw_EXOME139/Raw_Studies_Downloader.py` and the associated clinical data with ROSETTA code mapped for each patient is found for each study in the folder `data/clinical`.